spinnylights/vulkan-notes/vulkan_notes.md

 Each of these shaders in turn receives per-vertex values written by the prior stage.
 Since they all operate on sets of vertices, each (non-`patch`) input should be an array; each element will correspond to one of the vertices.
+The tessellation control shader must also declare its non-`patch` outputs as arrays.

-It is permitted, but not required, to set an explicit size for these arrays.
+It is permitted, but not required, to set an explicit size for these arrays; if explicitly sized, the size must match the size that would be otherwise used by the implementation.
+For this reason, the shaders will be easier to maintain if the input/output arrays are left implicitly sized.

 The geometry shader's inputs will be sized according to the type of primitive it receives.

-The tessellation evaluation shader can use the auxiliary storage qualifier `patch` on its inputs.
-This indicates that the input will be set per-patch instead of per-vertex, and thus is not required to be an array.
-The matching outputs of the tessellation control shader must be declared in the same way.
+The tessellation control shader can use the auxiliary storage qualifier `patch` on its outputs; the tessellation evaluation shader should qualify its matching inputs in the same manner.
+This indicates that the variable will be set per-patch instead of per-vertex by the implementation, and thus is not required to be an array.

+A tessellation control shader invocation operates on a single vertex in a patch.
+It has a built-in output variable `struct gl_PerVertex gl_out[]` containing data for every vertex in the patch.
+Each invocation must only assign to fields in the structure at index `gl_InvocationID` in `gl_out[]`, which corresponds to the data for the current vertex.

+Tessellation control shader invocations for the same patch operate in an undefined order relative to each other unless the function `barrier()` is used, which can create a synchronization point between them.
+The start and end of the shader can also be seen as synchronization points; you can think of the activity of the invocations as filling in `gl_out[]` in parallel.
+This implies that, sans `barrier()`, elements in `gl_out[]` may be undefined for a given invocation during execution.

-These stages cannot have inputs of or containing a value of Boolean or opaque type.
+The inputs and outputs of these stages cannot be or contain a value of Boolean or opaque type.

 ###### In the fragment shader

-Fragment shader inputs are per-fragment.
-They are typically interpolated from the outputs of the previous stage, and support the interpolation qualifiers `flat`, `noperspective`, and `smooth`, in addition to the auxiliary storage qualifiers `centroid` and `sample`.
+Fragment shader inputs and outputs are per-fragment.
+The inputs are typically interpolated from the outputs of the previous stage, and support the interpolation qualifiers `flat`, `noperspective`, and `smooth`, in addition to the auxiliary storage qualifiers `centroid` and `sample`.
 We'll discuss all of this in more detail in the section "Interpolation qualifiers".

-A fragment shader cannot have inputs of or containing a value of Boolean or opaque type.
+The outputs should not be qualified with any auxiliary storage or interpolation qualifiers.

 Fragment shaders receive their inputs from the last active vertex processing stage (vertex, tessellation evaluation, or geometry).